 Heard about ButcherBox and wondered if it was worth the cost?
-In this review and unboxing, I share the top 3 pros AND the top 3 cons I found ordering from ButcherBox for the last three years.
+In this review and unboxing, I share the top 3 pros AND the top 3 cons I found ordering from ButcherBox for the last SEVEN years.

 Please note this is an unsponsored review, but I am an affiliate for ButcherBox.
 This means they did not pay me to do this review, but if you use one of my links to sign up, I will receive a small kickback.
 I only endorse products I use in my own home and love for our family.